 Get to grips with Little India, experiencing the culture and traditions whilst visiting the many Indian heritage sites on this half day heritage tour.

-Uncover Penang’s enchanting beauty on a tour of the island, stopping by fruit farms, a butterfly farm and the historic Georgetown and its famous sights.
+Uncover Penang’s enchanting beauty on a tour of the island, stopping by fruit farms and exploring the countryside by bike.

 Eating Asia - Heritage Walk

 Explore historic Georgetown, strolling the lively markets and sampling local Malaysian delicacies set amongst the backdrop of temples.

 Penang By Night With Dinner - Pasar Malam Night Market